 After the settings are configured, you can copy your production API Key at the top of the page.
 You will need it for the further extension configuration.

 Two-Factor Authentication (2FA)

-This set of settings allows you to choose how 2FA will be performed in your Magento store.
+With this set of settings, you can choose how 2FA will be performed in your Magento store.

 To view the 'Two-factor authentication (2FA)' settings, go to Stores > Settings > Configuration >Neklo tab > Security Suite > Two-factor authentication (2FA).

 There are several work modes for the 2FA to choose from: